Skip links

 • Supplier support (remote/ onsite) on implementation of corrective/ improvement actions: the procurement employees of Thaioil Group conducted online meetings with suppliers to monitor progress and provide additional recommendations for improvement.
 These meetings aim to develop the corrective action plans of suppliers, ensuring issues are resolved systematically.

-Thaioil’s supplier seminar is conducted annually.
-In 2024, Thaioil Group organized a hybrid seminar to communicate its current vision, strategic direction, the 2025 procurement plan, sustainability management, the 3Vs strategy (Value Maximization, Value Enhancement, Value Diversification) and the Sustainable Code of Conduct for Suppliers of Thaioil Group (SCOC).
-Moreover, there were several activity booths, aiming to provide ESG knowledges, such as quality, security, safety, occupational health, environment, energy management (QSHE), biodiversity, human rights, corporate governance, ESG best practices and supply chain opportunities and challenges with net zero emissions target.
-The purpose was to enrich supplier’s understanding of sustainability management and apply the knowledge into their own businesses to support the Thaioil Group’s sustainable development goals.
+Thaioil’s supplier seminar was conducted to communicate the Group’s vision, strategic direction, the 2026 procurement plan, sustainability management, the 2S1P (Strengthening the Core, Sustaining the Future, Powering the Platform) and the Sustainable Code of Conduct for Suppliers of Thaioil Group (SCOC).
+Moreover, Thaioil Group has communicated its policy, such as Thaioil Group Quality, Security, Safety, Occupational Health, Environment and Energy Management Policy, Business and Human Rights Policy for Supply Chain, and Anti-Fraud Policy etc. The purpose was to enrich supplier’s understanding of sustainability management and apply the knowledge into their own businesses to support the Thaioil Group’s sustainable development goals.

-SSHE Contractor Workshop for Incident Prevention is a Security, Safety, Occupational Health, and Environment (SSHE) management program.
-This program aims to enhance suppliers’ SSHE capabilities and continuously monitor the outcomes of collaboration between Thaioil Group and its suppliers.
-This program has been launched since 2021 as a part of an In-depth Technical Capacity Development Program, which has a systematic development process through 5 processes, consisting of Coach, Up & Re-Skills, Control, Recognize and Share.
+Contractor Workshop is a Security, Safety, Occupational Health, and Environment (SSHE) management program.
+This is the In-depth Technical Capacity Development Program, aiming to enhance suppliers’ SSHE capabilities and continuously monitor the outcomes of collaboration between Thaioil Group and its suppliers.

 The Green Industry certification training program for suppliers is conducted annually in collaboration with the PTT Group.
 This program encompasses both theoretical online sessions and practical workshop sessions for the suppliers throughout the year.
 This training program aims to motivate and guide suppliers in adopting environmentally friendly business operations.
 Throughout the training, Thaioil Group collaborated with recognized institutions, including the Management System Certification Institute (MASCI), which is a network institute of the Ministry of Industry and operates under the Foundation for Industrial Development.